DVidal1205/obsidian-vault/School/Spring 2024/COT3100/Unit 1 - Logic and Proofs.md

 ### Propositional Satisfiability
 - A compound proposition is satisfiable if there is an assignment of truth values to its variables to make it true
+### Predicate Logic
+- Distinguishes subject from predicate
+- **The dog is sleeping**
+- Subject: dog
+- Predicate: is sleeping